Activities of the Whole Grain Initiative

 - Give insight into the economic impact of whole grains and health care costs relative to increasing whole grain consumption beyond current levels.

-- Calculating / estimating the effects of different intake levels on a diversity of health risk factors
+- Calculate / estimate the effects of different whole grain intake levels on a variety of health risk factors.

-- Modelling these data to estimate health benefits relative to health care costs and consequently the reduction these cost
+- Model the data on estimated health benefits relative to health care costs and consequently the reduction of these cost.

 Chair: Jan de Vries